S3 method for class 'mid.breakdown'

 logical.
 If

-, a vertical line is drawn at the zero or intercept line.- catchall
+TRUE, a vertical line is drawn at the zero or intercept line.- others

 a character string for the catchall label.